I’m creating an eBook about Tony Pritchett. It will contain…

 > A mix of animation, live-action, text, photographic and printed materials by myself.

-> And links to further study.
+> Internal and external links to further study.

 < HOW THE PROJECT BEGAN >